Wethersfield CT: Connecticut Started Here

 SHOP: Old Wethersfield Country Store.

 A “country store” for hipsters.
 How can you tell?
-This place stocks specialty peanut butters from NYC, a selection of soaps and lotions, and prepared foods for discerning patrons.
+This place stocks specialty peanut butter from NYC, a selection of soaps and lotions, and prepared foods for discerning patrons.

 House of Images, Wethersfield CT

-Neill Walsh Goldsmiths & Gallery for one of a kind fine jewelry.
+Neill Walsh Goldsmiths & Gallery for one-of-a-kind fine jewelry.
 Heart of the Country for gifts and hand-made crafts.
-And for the UCONN fan in your life, stop into House Of Images, a frame shop with a whole room full of Sports Art.

 Restaurants in Wethersfield CT